Why Pool When You Can Flow? Active Learning with GFlowNets: Empirical Results

 The objective of our virtual screening case study is to generate a diverse and informative set of molecules to improve docking score classification for Janus Kinase 2 (JAK2) \cite{gabler2013jak2}.
 To achieve this, we finetune a pretrained GFlowNet \cite{pandey2024gflownet}, which uses a graph-based Transformer policy to construct molecules atom-by-atom, from a chemical action space of atom and bond additions.
 We then guide the generation process by integrating the BALD objective into the reward function.

-To replicate the low hit rate characteristic of VS campaigns, we create a highly imbalanced classification task (see Appendix~\ref{sec: vs appendix} for detail).
+To replicate the low hit rate characteristic of VS campaigns, we create a highly imbalanced classification task.
 Then we finetune the GFlowNet using the following composite reward function designed to balance informativeness with drug-likeness properties:

-Here \(MI(x)\) is the mutual information (\(I(y; \omega \mid x, D)\)) responsible for prioritizing molecules that are informative for the surrogate classifier, while the remaining terms ensure the generated molecules possess desirable chemical properties \cite{pandey2024gflownet, ertl2009estimation, prasanna2009topological, tian2015application}.
+Here \(MI(x)\) is the mutual information (\(I(y; \omega \mid x, D)\)) responsible for prioritizing molecules that are informative for the surrogate classifier, while the remaining terms ensure the generated molecules possess desirable chemical properties.

 We compare BALD-GFlowNet to BALD baseline on the JAK2 virtual screening task.
 Our results show that BALD-GFlowNet provides a scalable solution for active learning in massive molecular libraries without sacrificing performance.
 The convergence point in Figure~\ref{fig:efficiency_analysis}a highlights the efficiency gain: BALD-GFlowNet reaches over 90\% of BALD's maximum F1 score using the same number of oracle calls that BALD needs for a single iteration (also see Table~\ref{tab:f1_comparison_total}).
 Although BALD baseline achieves marginally higher peak performance, this gain comes at a cost that scales linearly with library size \(O(n)\).
 In contrast, BALD-GFlowNet's runtime remains constant, and an extrapolation to a molecule pool of size 50 million leads to an estimated 2.5 times wall-clock speedup (Figure~\ref{fig:efficiency_analysis}b).